What are Heel Spurs

 Even if you do not fall into one of these categories, that does not mean you will not ever develop heel spurs.
 If you do fall into one of these categories, be sure to take extra precautions to protect your feet from the formation of painful heel spurs.

 Some heel spurs do require surgery, however surgery is a last resort.
-In most cases the patients underlying foot problem needs to be addressed, such as over-pronation and over-supination and heel pain treatment options need to be implemented if plantar fasciitis and achilles tendonitis are still an ongoing concern.
-The best treatment is always prevention.
+In most cases the patients underlying foot problem needs to be addressed, such as over-pronation and over-supination and heel pain care management options need to be implemented if plantar fasciitis and achilles tendonitis are still an ongoing concern.
+The best care management is always prevention.

 How can we help?